Defamation – when is it a crime and how to defend yourself?

 Criminal defamation

-What does the Criminal Code say about defaming other persons?
-Can I be prosecuted for anything I utter that is untrue about another?
-No. Defamation can only be prosecuted in cases of the most serious interference with personal rights that cannot be effectively remedied by private law means.
+What does the Criminal Code say about defaming others?
+Can I be prosecuted for anything I put out that is untrue about another?
+No. Defamation can only be prosecuted in cases of the most serious interference with personality rights that cannot be effectively remedied by private law means.

 The Criminal Code remembers defamation in the provisions of section 184, which states that whoever makes a false statement about another that is likely to significantly jeopardise his esteem among his fellow citizens, in particular to damage his employment, disrupt his family relations or cause him other serious harm, shall be punished by imprisonment for up to one year.
 A higher penalty, i.e. imprisonment for up to two years or prohibition of activity, applies to defamation committed by means of the press, film, radio, television, a publicly accessible computer network or other similar means.